JeanNyaguthii/Kenya-Education-System-Transition/README.md

 * `/sql`: Contains the cleaning and analysis queries used to transform the raw data.
 * `/visualizations`: Contains exported snapshots of the final Tableau dashboard.
 * `/docs`: Detailed project report and methodology.

-## 📝 Methodology
-[Briefly explain your process.
-Example: Data was imported into BigQuery, where it underwent cleaning to handle missing values and deduplication.
-Final aggregated datasets were then exported to Tableau for exploratory analysis and dashboard creation.]

----